jacob-ogre/jacob-ogre.github.io/_posts/2016-03-20-sound-editing.md

 tags: [audio]
 ---

-We can document many species using [Soundcloud](http://soundcloud.com) integration.
+We can document many species using the [Soundcloud](http://soundcloud.com) integration with [iNaturalist](http://www.inaturalist.org).
 And just like having clear photos for visual identification, we would like to have clear audio for identification.
 But I haven't been able to find any good, simple explanations about how to go from a raw recording in the field to one ideal for confirming the identity of a species in the observation.
 This is an attempt at such a guide.

 ## Prerequisites